 Mix the Batter

-For macarons, it is critical to weigh your ingredients on a kitchen scale.
+For macarons, it is critical to weigh your ingredients on a digital kitchen scale.
 With other cookies, weighing the ingredients is optional, but here we need the amounts to be precise.

 The egg whites need to be at room temperature.
 The recipe calls for 50 grams of egg white.
 An average large egg has about 30 grams of egg white, so you'll be using the equivalent to about 1 ⅔ eggs worth of egg white.